Novelis Employees Share Joys of Volunteering and Supporting Atlanta RMHC

 Employees Marco Palmieri and Mary Stockstill are proud of their company and colleagues’ commitment.
 Both also emphasize how valuable the experience has been for teambuilding and bonding with coworkers.

-“I am also grateful to have met many of the families staying at the House and hear from them how meaningful it is to have a place to stay during a difficult time,” says Palmieri, senior vice president and president of Novelis, North America.
+“I am grateful to have met many of the families staying at the House and hear from them how meaningful it is to have a place to stay during a difficult time,” says Palmieri, Senior Vice President and President of Novelis, North America.

 Atlanta Ronald McDonald House’s mission holds a special place in Palmieri’s heart.
 As a child, he dealt with an eye disorder that required travel for treatment away from his home in Brazil to a facility where he stayed for three days a month.
 Though he had relatives to stay with, he recognizes the gap the House fills for families who would otherwise have to find other arrangements.

-Palmieri’s first exposure to Atlanta Ronald McDonald House came in 2013 when he attended the Hearts and Hands Gala, sponsored by Novelis.
+Palmieri’s first experience with Atlanta Ronald McDonald House came in 2013 when he attended the Hearts and Hands Gala, sponsored by Novelis.
 Since then, he and his wife, Danila, have increased their personal support and are part of the company’s more than 130 volunteers who help cook and serve meals at the Peachtree Dunwoody House twice monthly.